-Schools are required to have a Behaviour Policy which includes the school rules.
-It is the responsibility of the Head teacher along with the staff in the school to produce our school's Whole School Behaviour Policy and the duty of the Governing Body to provide the Head teacher with a clear written statement of the principles around which the Whole School Behaviour Policy will be formed and follow.
+It is the responsibility of the Head teacher along with the staff in the school to produce the school's Behaviour Policy and procedures and the duty of the Governing Body to provide the Head teacher with a clear written statement of the principles around which the Behaviour Policy and procedures will be formed and follow.
 The Statement of Behaviour Principles will be reviewed regularly as indicated on the title page to take account of any legislative or other changes which may affect the content or relevance of this document.
+The Statement is published on the school's website.

-In deciding on these Behaviour Principles, the Governors consulted with parents, pupils, school staff and the Head teacher in order to ensure that the Principles are both relevant and appropriate for the standard of behaviour expected (school rules); the use of rewards and sanctions; the circumstances in which reasonable force will be used and when multi-agency assessment will be considered for pupils who display continuous disruptive behaviour in our school.
+In deciding on these behaviour principles, the Governors consulted with parents, pupils, school staff and the Head teacher to ensure that the principles are both relevant and appropriate for the standard of behaviour expected (school rules); the use of rewards and sanctions; the circumstances in which reasonable force will be used and when multi-agency assessment will be considered for pupils who display continuous disruptive behaviour in our school.

 In terms of staff and other adults, any person whose work brings them into contact with children including volunteers must follow the principles and guidance outlined in the school staff Code of Conduct which also applies to other adults working with the children in the school.
-In addition to this Code of Conduct, all employees engaged to work under Teachers' Terms and Conditions of Employment have a statutory obligation to adhere to the 'Teachers' Standards 2012 (rev 2021)' and in relation to the Code of Conduct, Part 2 of the Teachers' Standards - Personal and Professional Conduct.
+In addition to this Code of Conduct, all employees engaged to work under Teachers' Terms and Conditions of Employment have a statutory obligation to adhere to the 'Teachers' Standards 2012 (rev 2021)'.